Two Fellowship Programs: Orthopedic Trauma and Joint Reconstruction

 - Submission: Submit your application through the San Francisco Match (SF Match).
 We do not accept applications through the mail.

 - Interviews: Selected applicants will be invited for interviews at the Orthopaedic Trauma Association meeting.
-In-person interviews at HCMC are also available.
+In-person interviews at Hennepin Healthcare are also available.

 About Our Facility

-The Orthopaedic Trauma Surgery Fellowships are based within the main HCMC campus, which spans five city blocks in downtown Minneapolis and houses in-patient and ambulatory services, our Level I Adult and Pediatric Trauma Center, the region’s highest volume Emergency Department, and numerous specialty clinics—all within a single facility.
+The Orthopedic Trauma Surgery Fellowships are based within the Hennepin Healthcare downtown campus, which spans five city blocks in Minneapolis and houses in-patient and ambulatory services, our Level I Adult and Pediatric Trauma Center, the region’s highest volume Emergency Department, and numerous specialty clinics—all within a single facility.